Sergei Winogradsky: Biography

 Winogradsky was born in Kiev, Russian Empire to a family of wealthy lawyers.
 Among his paternal ancestors were Cossack atamans, and on the maternal side he was linked to the Skoropadsky family.
 In his youth Winogradsky was "strictly devoted to the Orthodox faith", though he later became irreligious.

 After graduating from the 2nd Kiev Gymnasium in 1873, he began studying law, but he entered the Imperial Conservatoire of Music in Saint Petersburg in 1875 to study piano.
 However, after two years of music training, he entered the Saint Petersburg Imperial University in 1877 to study chemistry under Nikolai Menshutkin and botany under Andrei Famintsyn, receiving his degree in 1881 and staying on for a master's in botany, which he received in 1884.
 In 1885, he moved to the University of Straßburg to work under the renowned botanist Anton de Bary, subsequently becoming renowned for his work on sulfur bacteria.

 In 1888, after de Bary's death, he relocated to Zürich, where he began investigation into the process of nitrification, identifying the genera Nitrosomonas and Nitrosococcus, which oxidizes ammonium to nitrite, and Nitrobacter, which oxidizes nitrite to nitrate.

 He returned to St. Petersburg for the period 1891–1905, obtaining his doctoral degree in 1902 and from then on heading the division of general microbiology of the Institute of Experimental Medicine.
 During this period, he identified the obligate anaerobe Clostridium pasteurianum, which is capable of fixing atmospheric nitrogen.
-In St. Petersburg he trained Vasily Omelianski, who popularized Winogradskys concepts and methodology in the Soviet Union during the next decades.
+In St. Petersburg he trained Vasily Omelianski, who popularized Winogradsky's concepts and methodology in the Soviet Union during the next decades.